Who Was Paul Robeson?

 Activism and Blacklisting

 A beloved international figure with a huge following in Europe, Robeson regularly spoke out against racial injustice and was involved in world politics.
-He supported Pan-Africanism, sang for Loyalist soldiers during Spain's civil war, took part in anti-Nazi demonstrations and performed for Allied forces during WWII.
+He supported Pan-Africanism, sang for Loyalist soldiers during Spain's civil war, took part in anti-Nazi demonstrations and performed for Allied forces during World War II.
 He also visited the Soviet Union several times during the mid-1930s, where he developed a fondness for Russian folk culture.
 He studied Russian, as did his son, who came to reside in the capital city of Moscow with his grandmother.

 Yet Robeson's relationship with the U.S.S.R. became a highly controversial one, his humanitarian beliefs seemingly contrasting with the state-sanctioned terror and mass killings imposed by Joseph Stalin.
-In the U.S., with McCarthyism and Cold War paranoia looming large, Robeson found himself contending with government officials looking to silence a voice who spoke out eloquently against racism and had political ties that could be vilified.
+In the United States, with McCarthyism and Cold War paranoia looming large, Robeson found himself contending with government officials looking to silence a voice who spoke out eloquently against racism and had political ties that could be vilified.

-Fueled by the misrepresentation of a speech the actor made at the U.S.S.R-backed Paris Peace Conference in the late 1940s, Robeson was labeled a communist and was staunchly criticized by government officials as well as some African-American leaders.
+Fueled by the misrepresentation of a speech the actor made at the U.S.S.R-backed Paris Peace Conference in the late 1940s, Robeson was labeled a communist and was staunchly criticized by government officials as well as some African American leaders.
 He was ultimately barred by the State Department from renewing his passport in 1950 to travel abroad for engagements.
 Despite his immense popularity, he was blacklisted from domestic concert venues, recording labels and film studios and suffered financially.

-Robeson published his biography, Here I Stand, in 1958, the same year that he won the right to have his passport reinstated.
+Robeson published his autobiography, Here I Stand, in 1958, the same year that he won the right to have his passport reinstated.
 He again traveled internationally and received a number of accolades for his work, but damage had been done, as he experienced debilitating depression and related health problems.

 Robeson and his family returned to the United States in 1963.
 After Eslanda's death in 1965, the artist lived with his sister.
 He died from a stroke on January 23, 1976, at the age of 77, in Philadelphia, Pennsylvania.